Header Image

 The dose level also did not differ significantly according to weight (up to 70 kg 40.4 mg, 71 to 90 kg 42.1 mg, over 90 kg 44.4 mg).

-Interestingly, there were also several people with ADHD in whom not only Vyvanse/Vyvanse but also methylphenidate had a much shorter effect.
-As Vyvanse/Vyvanse and MPH are metabolized by different enzymes, this points to mechanisms other than overactive enzyme gene variants, as also explained in this article.
+Interestingly, there were also several people with in whom not only Vyvanse/Vyvanse but also methylphenidate had a much shorter effect.
+As Vyvanse/Vyvanse and are metabolized by different enzymes, this points to mechanisms other than overactive enzyme gene variants, as also explained in this article.

 Among the participants in the ADxS drug duration of action survey (as of 12/19/2013), the duration of action of a single dose of immediate release MPH was on average 2.95 hours (n = 20) for single doses of up to 12.5 mg (average: 9 mg) and 3.43 hours (n = 8) for single doses of 15 to 20 mg (average: 18.75 mg).
 The overall average was 3.18 hours and 14.8 mg.